dotnet/docs-maui/docs/whats-new/dotnet-docs-maui-mod2.md

 # .NET Multi-platform App UI (.NET MAUI) docs: What's new for February 2023

-Welcome to what's new in the .NET Multi-platform App UI (.NET MAUI) docs from February 2023.
+Welcome to what's new in the .NET Multi-platform App UI (.NET MAUI) docs for February 2023.
 This article lists some of the major changes to docs during this period.

 ## iOS